Original air date: June 2, 2007

 - In-universe, with the Family's meteor-bombs falling on the school and the flashforward to what appears to be Tim's death by artillery strike.
 It makes the actual WWI scenes all the more horrible.

 - This wouldn't be the last time the Doctor equated a personality change with dying.

 - The premise itself: The Doctor, forced into a corner, must turn into somebody else, someone shown to be willing to kill.

 - When Latimer opens the watch to stun Daughter of Mine, we are treated to a series of rapid-fire images of the Doctor, all of which imply that when provoked he is terrifying to behold.

-- Good Is Not Nice: The Doctor's punishments for the Family: Father of Mine is bound in unbreakable chains and thrown down a deep shaft, Mother of Mine is jettisoned into an exploding galaxy, Daughter of Mine is trapped inside a mirror, and Son of Mine is immobilised and used as a scarecrow.
+- Good Is Not Nice: The Doctor's punishments for the Family: Father of Mine is bound in unbreakable chains and thrown down a deep shaft, Mother of Mine is jettisoned into an exploding galaxy, Daughter of Mine is trapped inside a mirror, every mirror, and Son of Mine is immobilised and used as a scarecrow.
 All this is after the Doctor granted them their wish to never die.
 Remember, the Doctor will give you one chance; fail to take it, and suffer his wrath.

 - Heroic Sacrifice: John, offscreen, because returning the Doctor's memories is essentially his death.